appu1232/Discord-Selfbot/README.md

-**For anyone that hasn't updated since April 5th 2017, the keyword notifier is now very different and depending on your settings, may require a few changes to work.
-Go to the keyword notifier section for more info.**

 Come join the dedicated server for this bot: https://discord.gg/TBQE72k Feel free to ask questions, give suggestions, report bugs, or just hang out here.
 If you need help setting up the bot, I or someone on the server can help too.

 # Discord Selfbot